AnestisAsl/Aether-react-3d/README.md

 # Description<br>

-Aether is a web application that uses 3d technologies and advanced animations to visualise our solar system.<br>
+Aether is a web application that uses 3d web technologies and advanced animations to visualise our solar system.<br>

 ```